Nature follows seasons and cycles.

 - In winter, there are less starchy and sugary carbohydrate-dominant foods and more fatty animals to provide energy-dense fat to survive the impending winter.

 - In spring, there is not an abundance of plant-based foods, but the animals are getting leaner, so we get more protein and less fat and carbs.

 - In summer, there is an abundance of plants that are easy pickings and the animals that we have to eat, like us, are getting pretty lean.

-- Then, in autumn, we have a magical combination of foods with starch and fat available with less protein that enables us to gain fat to survive the coming winter.
+- Then, in autumn, we have a magical combination of foods with starch and fat available with less protein, enabling us to gain fat to survive the coming winter.

-Autumn is a unique time.
-We can’t get enough of the foods that fill our glucose and fat metabolism at the same time, raise our body weight set point and enable us to store more body fat.
-It seems that we know instinctively that this opportunity won’t last forever, so we make the most of it.
+Autumn is a unique time when we can obtain foods that fill our glucose and fat fuel tanks simultaneously, raise our body weight set point and enable us to store more body fat.
+We know instinctively that this opportunity won’t last forever, so we make the most of it.

 We get a double dopamine hit rewarding us for consuming as much as we can get of these magical foods that contain fat+carbs.